Spectral Analysis for Semantic Segmentation with Applications on Feature Truncation and Weak Annotation: Appendix

-Table~\ref{table:feat_trunc} summarize the experimental detail of feature truncation.
-For the experiment upon each dataset, the "mIoU" and "relative mIoU-drop" are evaluated, where "mIoU" is the mean IoU score over all semantic classes; "relative mIoU-drop" is the relative deduction rate of mIoU with respect to that of the model with same SFP setup and feature size 129.
-Apparently from the tables, the mIoU decreases as either the pruning rate increases or as the feature size decreases.
+Evaluated DeepLab v3+ and Dan upon the PASCAL, DeepGlobe and Cityscapes datasets, table~\ref{table:feat_trunc} summarize the IoU score for each setup of feature truncation.
+Furthermore, Fig.~\ref{Fig:iou_flops} illustrate the plot of IoU score with respect to corresponding FLOPs (cf. table~\ref{table:feat_trunc_flops:flops}).
+For the experiment upon each dataset, the "mIoU" and "relative mIoU-drop" are evaluated, where "mIoU" is the mean IoU score over all semantic classes; "relative mIoU-drop" is the relative deduction rate of mIoU with respect to that of the model with same SFP setup and LRG size 129.
+Apparently from the tables, the mIoU decreases as either the PR increases or as the LRG size decreases.
 Closer inspection of these tables show that the relative mIoU-drop of the experiments on the Cityscapes dataset are significantly larger than that on the PASCAL and DeepGlobe datasets.
-Taking the "Baseline" model of DeepLab v3+ with feature size 65 as an example, the relative mIoU-drop is 0.6\% for both PASCAL and DeepGlobe datasets, while becomes 7.4\% for the Cityscapes datasets.
-The same trends holds for the experiments with other SFP setup and feature size based on DeepLab v3+.
-Also, the similar results are observed in the experiment on DAN as shown in Table~\ref{table:feat_trunc:dan}.
-These significant mIoU-drop on Cityscapes is well explained by the theoretical estimation $R({\nu}_{max})$ in Table~\ref{table:spectral_stat}, where $R({\nu}_{max})$ depict the relative loss of CE evaluated that positively correlates to relative mIoU-drop as discussed in section~\ref{ssec:method_spectral_ioU}.
-We further illustrate the correlation between the relative mIoU-drop (cf. Table~\ref{table:feat_trunc}) and $R({\nu}_{max})$ (cf. Table~\ref{table:spectral_stat}) in Fig.~\ref{Fig:feature_truncation_iou_R}; where we plot the data with ${\nu}_{max}=[16,32,256]$.
-The positive correlation in the figure agrees our theoretical statement.
+Taking the "Baseline" model of DeepLab v3+ with LRG size 65 as an example, the relative mIoU-drop are 0.5\% and 0.7\% for PASCAL and DeepGlobe datasets, respectively, while becomes 7.4\% for the Cityscapes datasets.
+The same trends holds for the experiments with other SFP setup and LRG size based on DeepLab v3+.
+Also, the similar results are observed in the experiment on Dan as shown in Table~\ref{table:feat_trunc:dan}.
+These significant mIoU-drop on Cityscapes is well explained by the theoretical estimation $R_{ce}({\nu}_{max})$ in Table~\ref{table:spectral_stat}, where $R_{ce}({\nu}_{max})$ depict the relative loss rate of CE evaluated that positively correlates to relative mIoU-drop as discussed in section~\ref{ssec:method_spectral_ioU}.